Tenchumaru/Devices/README.md

 The scanner requires a field, `reader`, of type `TextReader`.

+The scanner methods must be of the form `ReturnType?
+MethodName(string? pattern, string tokenValue)`.
+They must return `null` if they want the invoking method to loop instead of returning a value.

 C# and Lad treat `"a\"b"` and `@"a""b"` the same.
 C# and Lad treat `"\a\"\b"` and `@"\a""\b"` differently since Lad always interprets escape sequences.
 	C# sees three and five characters, respectively, while Lad sees three characters in both.